cheungbx/fridgemon/README.md

 Then click Sketch->Include Library->Add .Zip libraries   and open these zip files to add to the Aruindo IDE.
 Then recompile by clicking "->" to compile and upload.

-Repeat this process until all missing library files have been instlaled.

- Extra libraries required:
 This program uses these two sensor libraries tht can be downloaded from the links below.
 Click "Clone and Download"  to download the zip file.
 Then add to Arduino IDE by clicking
 Sketch->Include Library->Manage Library->Add .zip library

  SHT20 - Humidity and Temperature sensor by DFRobot. https://github.com/DFRobot/DFRobot_SHT20